wnfs-wg/car-mirror-spec/README.md

 ### 2.3.1 Deduplication

 A benefit of content addressing is deduplication.
 CAR Mirror deduplicates blocks across both parties to avoid putting redundant data over the wire.
-To achieve deduplication, the Client shares a Bloom filter with the Server containing an estimate of blocks that are possibly shared.
+To achieve deduplication, the Client shares a Bloom filter with the Server containing an estimate of (interior and terminal) DAG blocks that are possibly shared.
 This is an imprecise measure, though it does significantly better than sending duplicate blocks on the average case.

 ### 2.3.2 Stragglers